 meltwater cuts into Greenland ice sheet, exposing dirt

 Water carves into the Greenland Ice Sheet, exposing layers of dust.
 At the edge of the ice sheet, surface melt releases old layers of dirt, dust, pollen, or ash that have traveled thousands of years into the ice.
-Under sunny weather, the darker areas heat up with radiation, melt the ice underneath, and thus accumulate in tiny potholes and meltwater creeks. — Credit: Julien Seguinot/Flickr
+Under sunny weather, the darker areas heat up with radiation, melt the ice underneath, and thus accumulate in tiny cryoconite holes (looking like miniature potholes) and meltwater creeks. — Credit: Julien Seguinot/Flickr

 Together, the Antarctic and Greenland Ice Sheets contain more than 99 percent of freshwater ice on Earth.
 If they both completely melted, they would raise sea level by an estimated 67.4 meters (223 feet).
 Long-term satellite data indicate that through most of the twentieth century, the ice sheets made very little contribution to sea level, and were nearly in balance in annual snowfall gain and ice or meltwater loss.
 However, the stability of the ice sheets has changed considerably in the twenty-first century.